humdrum-tools/humdrum-documentation/tool/xdelta/index.md

 No difference value is calculated for the first numeric input token;
-however, the numeric value of the first numeric token is echoed in the output \-- appearing in square brackets.
+however, the numeric value of the first numeric token is echoed in the output &mdash; appearing in square brackets.
 These initial values are referred to as *offset* values, since they indicate the starting value from which subsequent differences are calculated.
 Offset values can prove useful in attempting to reconstruct the input, but the user may